- Philosophy of Religion

-I am the creator of The Question This online project is an attempt to share my love of philosophy with everyone.
-My goal is to spark careful thought and discussion on philosophical questions with people all over the world.
+She is the creator of THE QUESTION.
+This online project is an attempt to share her love of philosophy with everyone.
+Dr. Ryan's goal is to spark careful thought and discussion on philosophical questions with people all over the world.
 THE QUESTION has received a lot of positive attention from the media, including a full-page story in Sports Illustrated!
 Although THE QUESTION has been resting for a few years, it is getting ready to return, bigger and better!

-During my time as Chair of the West Virginia University Philosophy Department (2004 – 2010) my primary goals were to:
+During her time as Chair of the West Virginia University Philosophy Department (2004 – 2010) Dr. Ryan's primary goals were to:

-(3) Have fun doing philosophy.
-When I was a little kid growing up in Lindenhurst, NY, my Mom and Dad would take my four brothers and me to Shea Stadium for a New York Mets game once or twice every summer.
-One day, I finally realized that Bud Harrelson, Jerry Kooseman, Rusty Staub, and Tom Seaver were adults and that playing baseball was their JOB.
-(It may seem crazy that it took so long for me to figure this out, but Shea is big and our seats were always in the nosebleed section!)
-The moment I made this realization, I vowed secretly to have a similar future.
-I did it.
-I play philosophy for a living.
+- Have fun doing philosophy.
+When she was a little kid growing up in Lindenhurst, NY, her Mom and Dad would take her and her four brothers to Shea Stadium for a New York Mets game once or twice every summer.
+One day, she finally realized that Bud Harrelson, Jerry Kooseman, Rusty Staub, and Tom Seaver were adults and that playing baseball was their JOB.
+(It may seem crazy that it took so long for she to figure this out, but Shea is big and their seats were always in the nosebleed section!)
+The moment she made this realization, she vowed secretly to have a similar future. she did it.
+Dr. Ryan plays philosophy for a living.